Alla-ud-din/Classes-Q3-Q4/to-do-app/backend/todo-app/README.md

 # from sqlmodel import SQLModel, Field, create_engine, Session, select
 ## SQLModel
+* SQLModel is a Python library built on top of SQLAlchemy that simplifies interacting with relational databases.
+It offers a more Pythonic and streamlined approach compared to using SQLAlchemy directly.
+* It is an ORM based on SQLAlchemy.
 * This python library helps define models representing database tables.
 * SQLModel acts as a bridge between your Python application and a relational database like PostgreSQL or MySQL.
 * You create classes in Python that inherit from SQLModel to define your data models.
 These classes represent the structure of your tables.